philedius/letterblockd/README.md

 A Chrome extension for blocking Letterboxd users that you don't want to see reviews from.
 It removes content on the site by all people you add to your list in the options.

+## What does it block by the user?
+- Reviews*
+- Lists*
+- Them being listed in lists of people*

+\*  in all or most places(early version, folks)

+You can still go their profile page, but you aren't going to see anything under "Reent activity", "Recent reviews" or "Popular reviews".

 ## Cool, how do I install it?
 It's currently under review to be submitted to the Chrome webstore thing.